Cherreads

 but from helplessness.

-Rion hurled a heavy stone down the tunnel.
+Rion hurled the heavy stone lying at the edge of the tunnel.

-The crash echoed through the cave; the soldiers froze.
+A powerful echo rang through the cave, and the soldiers froze.

 then the battle began.